Manage channel updates

 Get channel updates

-Both methods return an asynchronous stream which produces a new value whenever someone adds, changes, or removes channel metadata.
+Both methods return an asynchronous stream that produces a new value whenever channel metadata changes.
+They subscribe to a channel and add an objects event listener for channel events.

 Method signature